A writer’s journal (turning a short story into a novel)~

 July: Churning and reflecting on my 50 stories is like sifting flour.
 Fifty separate stories that I have revisited as one collection to discover there are some standout stories and themes that are calling to be combined into one longer story.
 A refined writing project that is a labor of love, that cannot be rushed. 📝💟

 June: With my first chapbook now published, I am headed back to my 50 Life Stories, for more editing, polishing, and eventual publishing.
 I did recently share one, titled, “A Friendship Forged through Fire and Dance,” with founder of NIA, and I am researching where to best share other stories, beginning with a piece on raising a gifted artistic child and the learning journey she took me on. 🎨💗

 March ’20: With tears in my eyes, I completed my fiftieth story Monday (3/2/20) night.
 Just shy of 70,000 words, those fifty stories and the journey they took me on have given me tremendous healing and insight.

 The Inspiration in the spring of 2019 that moved me on my way to releasing fifty stories to the page~

 The only gift I wanted for my 50th birthday last June was time with my family.
 I did not want a party.
 I did not want a new piece of jewelry.
 I did not want a new car or a new face.
 I did not want an extravagant birthday splurge.
-I only wanted to spend time with my husband, daughter, and her boyfriend and have time to reflect on life, my life.
+I only wanted to spend time with my family and have time to reflect on life, my life.
 I wanted to take time to reflect on where I have been, and where I want to go.
 My birthday went as planned, or as unplanned, as I had hoped for.
 The day was both inspirational and completely uneventful.
 Perfect.